LikithVarma117/Data-Analytics/README.md

 Decode, Visualize & Dominate with Data 📊🔥

-Things we did in this project:-
+Things we did in this project:- \n
  1.)
 Load, inspect & clean Google PlayStore data using Python (Pandas). 🧹 2.)
 Perform EDA with Seaborn & Matplotlib to uncover patterns & trends. 📊 3.)
 Build a Power BI dashboard with KPIs, visuals & DAX magic. 🧠✨